nespinoza/juliet/docs/tutorials/gps.rst

 .. figure:: hats-46_GPfitmatern.png
    :alt: Sector 1 data for HATS-46b with an approximate Matern kernel on top

 Seems we did pretty good!
-By default, the ``results.lc_model.evaluate`` function evaluates the model on the input dataset (i.e., on the input GP regressors and input times).
+By default, the ``results.lc.evaluate`` function evaluates the model on the input dataset (i.e., on the input GP regressors and input times).
 In our case, this was the out-of-transit data.
 To detrend the lightcurve, however, we have to *predict* the model on the full time-series.
 This is easily done using the same function but giving the times and GP regressors we want to predict the data on.
 So let us detrend the original lightcurve (stored in the arrays ``t``, ``f`` and ``ferr`` that we extracted at the beggining of